cap-js/docs/java/outbox.md

 service are executed synchronously without storing the event in an outbox.

 ::: warning Java Proxy
 A service wrapped by an outbox is a [Java Proxy](https://docs.oracle.com/javase/8/docs/technotes/guides/reflection/proxy.html).
-Such a proxy only implements the _interfaces_ of the object they are wrapping.
+Such a proxy only implements the _interfaces_ of the object it is wrapping.
 This means an outboxed service proxy can't be casted to the class implementing the underlying service object.
 :::

 ::: tip Custom outbox for scaling